Apollo MCP Server User Guide

 The MCP client can use these tools to provide schema information to the model and its context window, and allow the model to execute GraphQL operations based on that schema.

-Deploying a container
+Deploying the MCP server container

 Apollo MCP Server is available as a standalone docker container.
 Container images are downloadable using